soxueren/atsd/integration/grapthite/storage-finder.md

  'value': ['*']}
 ```

-List of entities, filtered by the folder they’re in.
+List of entities filtered by the folder they’re in.

 ![](resources/03.png)